-- 11.11.01 Work Hours: Generally, all full-time employees will work at least forty (40) hours per week.
+11.11.01 Work Hours: Generally, all full-time employees will work at least forty (40) hours per week.
 However, due to the nature of the District's operations, your Division Director may vary your work hours as necessary to meet the District's needs.
-You must minimally work the standard number of hours set for your division which is at least forty (40).
-Schedules will be approved at the divisional level to ensure that all employees work the minimum hours within the standard workweek.
-All full-time staff must work a minimum total of 40 hours worked per week.
-All full-time staff must submit weekly time-sheets or computerized records of their time worked. - 11.11.02 Time Logs: All full and part-time employees must record their time worked, whenever possible, employees will be required to utilize the District's computerized time management system to track their hours.
+Full-time hourly employees must minimally work the standard number of hours set for your division which is at least forty (40).
+Schedules will be approved at the divisional level to ensure that all full-time hourly employees work the minimum hours within the standard workweek.
+Full-time exempt employees are expected to work the number of hours needed to complete their assigned tasks.
+All full-time staff must submit weekly time-sheets or computerized records of their time worked.

+11.11.02 Time Logs: All full and part-time employees must record their time worked, whenever possible, employees will be required to utilize the District's computerized time management system to track their hours.
 Employees shall not clock in and out for each other.
-Such conduct may result in disciplinary action up to and including dismissal for one or both employees. - 11.11.03 Meal Breaks: All full-time non-exempt employees scheduled to work seven and one-half (7 1⁄2) hours or more on a single day are entitled to and required to take a meal break.
+Such conduct may result in disciplinary action up to and including dismissal for one or both employees.

+11.11.03 Meal Breaks: All full-time non-exempt employees scheduled to work seven and one-half (7 $\frac{1}{2}$) hours or more on a single day are entitled to and required to take a meal break.
 Full-time non-exempt employees are entitled to take a required thirty (30) minute meal period after their 5th hour of work.
 The thirty (30) minutes will automatically be deducted from the employee's time management account after the fifth hour.
-The employee will not be required to punch in and out for the meal break since the thirty (30) minute meal period must be taken.
-If a non-exempt employee is unable to take a meal period, they shall be paid accordingly.
+The employee will not be required to punch in and out for the meal break since the thirty (30) minute meal period, they shall be paid accordingly.
 Employees may not unilaterally decide not to take a meal break.